SLi-HUST/Tick-borne-pathogen-spillover-risk-evaluation-system-TAPES-/README.md

 # Tick-borne-pathogen-spillover-risk-evaluation-system-TAPES-

+TAPES is an integrated modeling framework designed to evaluate and predict the spillover risks of tick-borne pathogens in human populations.
+This system combines ecological and social factors through a dual-submodel approach, incorporating both environmental hazard assessment and human exposure patterns.
+By simulating tick population dynamics, pathogen transmission cycles, and human behavioral patterns, TAPES provides a comprehensive tool for assessing and managing tick-borne disease risks under various environmental and socioeconomic scenarios.

 Principles
 •	Submodel 1: A cell-based “hazard” model to simulate the density of infectious ticks. o	Tick population ecology model– to include the influence of temperature.